cysouw/graphicalgrammar/text/english.md

 numbered example sentences p.
 233-241, there appears to be some implicit hierarchical ordering, but no clear explanation.
 Maybe numbering like Brown?

+### Alcott (1842) *Slate and black board exercises*

+Alcott, William A. (William Andrus), 1798-1859.
+Very simple drawings in a book about using the blackboard: p.
+193-194

 ### Greene (1846) *A treatise on the structure of the English language*

 Samuel Stillman Greene (1810-1883)